aibtcdev/agent-tools-ts/README.md

 ## Description

-This is a collection of TypeScript scripts that interact with a Bitcoin/Stacks wallet and the Stacks blockchain.
-These tools are designed to facilitate various operations such as fetching contract sources and retrieving wallet statuses.
+This repository contains a collection of TypeScript scripts that interact with a Bitcoin/Stacks wallet and the Stacks blockchain.
+These tools are designed to facilitate various operations such as fetching contract sources, retrieving wallet statuses, and performing blockchain transactions.

-## Development
+This project is intended to be used as a submodule within the [ai-agent-crew](https://github.com/aibtcdev/ai-agent-crew) project, providing low-level blockchain interactions for AI agents.

 ### Tech Stack

-- Bun.js
+- [Bun.js](https://bun.sh) - JavaScript runtime and toolkit
-- Stacks.js
+- [Stacks.js](https://github.com/hirosystems/stacks.js) - JavaScript library for interacting with the Stacks blockchain

 ### Prerequisites